 Jesus said to his disciples: “I have come to set the earth on fire, and how I wish it were already blazing” (Lk 12:49)!

 Happiness is also external and fleeting.
-It lasts longer than passion in that the memory of the experience will linger on, but it too will also dissipate.
+It lasts longer than pleasure in that the memory of the experience will linger on but it too will also dissipate.
 Joy wells up from within, as it is imparted to us by God and can be present even when the external experiences are stressful or chaotic.
-I experienced this during my time of formation for the permanent deaconate.
-I was still teaching 5th and 6th Grade Religion and acting as the dean of students at Rosarian Academy, while at the same time immersed in my studies and formation activities, parish, and family life.
+I experienced this when I was still teaching 5th and 6th Grade Religion and acting as the dean of students at Rosarian Academy.
+At the same time, I was also immersed in family and parish life, as well as my studies and formation activities for the permanent diaconate.

 One particular morning I woke up exhausted.
 When the alarm went off my first response was to skip my morning prayer and hit the snooze button to get an extra twenty minutes before getting up to go to school.
-Instead, I literally crawled to my small chapel area, lit the candles and opened my breviary.
-When I read the words in Psalm 42: “Hope in God; I will praise him still, my savior and my God”, something ignited within my soul.
-I felt an energy well up within me that I cannot describe.
-I felt a joy that was inexpressible.
-Not only did the experience carry me into the day, but lasted through the whole week.
+Instead, I literally crawled to my small chapel area, lit the candles, and opened my breviary.
+When I read the words in Psalm 42: “Hope in God; I will praise him still, my savior and my God”, something ignited within the depths of my being.
+I felt an energy well up within me that I cannot to this day describe.
+I felt an inexpressible joy.
+Not only did the experience carry me into the day but lasted throughout the whole week.